From Cold War to the Ukraine war: NATO at 75

 - One -

-NATO has only ever once triggered its Article Five collective-defence clause --- which says an attack on one member is considered an attack on all -- after the 9/11 attack on the US in 2001.
+NATO has only ever once triggered its Article Five collective-defence clause --- which says an attack on one member is considered an attack on all -- after the September 11, 2001 attacks on the United States.

 That decision was a show of support for the alliance's leading military power and far different from the threat in Europe originally foreseen by its founders.